Pioreactor/docs.pioreactor/developer-guide/04-Plugins/02-adding-plugins-to-ui.md

 ![](/img/developer-guide/activities.png)

+The list of activities, among other things, is sourced from either of two directories:
+ - `/var/www/pioreactorui/contrib/jobs/`, is the source of the "default" jobs
+ - `/user/pioreactor/.pioreactor/plugins/ui/jobs`, is a directory to put custom plugins.

-The list of activities, among other things, is sourced from  `/var/www/pioreactorui/contrib/jobs/` on the leader's Raspberry Pi.
-Placing a new yaml file here will populate the list with your new automation.
+Placing a new yaml file in either of these folders will populate the UI dropdown with your new automation.
 Here's an example `example.yaml` file:

 ```yaml
 ---